azsdaja/Osnowa/README.md

 The framework started its life in 2019 when I realised that after over 1 year of full-time development of my own roguelike game I'm more interested in good architecture and tools than in the game itself.
 Since then I made decision to publish the good parts of what I've made and make it an open-source project.
 After a few months of refactoring, polishing and simplifying I reached the current state of the framework where it's ready to be used by the others.

 However, **keep in mind it's just the beginning of its public life**.
 Until now (January 2020) Osnowa hasn't been used by developers other than the author himself.
 Hopefully it will grow, the documentation will be improved and some problems will be solved.
-But its future will depend on interest and contributions of other developers. **Also yours.
+But its future will depend on interest, my free time and contributions of other developers. **Also yours.
 Engagement in the project will be welcome with open hands.**

 The upcoming **[7DRL 2020 challenge](https://itch.io/jam/7drl-challenge-2020)** will be a great occasion to try to make a roguelike with it.